 To further our efforts in the area of Education, GTCF created the Community Education Fund in 2014.
 This fund supports grant making focusing on the development and education of children and young people residing in northwest Ohio and southeast Michigan.
 This includes looking at the developmental needs of 3-5 year olds and exploring programs/models that help children be prepared for kindergarten, while also providing educational support to all students through high school.
 Supporting the youth of our community from cradle to career.
 You can contribute to this fund at any time.
 Donate here.

-Toledo Community Venture Partners – Have held three “classes” to engage young professionals to invest their time, expertise and money to help build and strengthen local nonprofits.
+Toledo Community Venture Partners – Held three “classes” to engage young professionals to invest their time, expertise and money to help build and strengthen local nonprofits.
+Reintroduced the program in 2019 as Spark.

 Youth In Philanthropy Encouraging Excellence (YIPEE) – Partnering with Leadership Toledo to introduce high school juniors and seniors to the benefits of philanthropy and establish the foundation for a lifelong commitment to leadership, volunteerism and philanthropy.
 Learn more here.